 Whenever drug addiction becomes an issue, it can be easy to assume the physical effects of the drug lie at the heart of the drug problem.
 In essence, addiction takes root within the mind, not the body, so even a drug like ketamine can destroy a person’s life over time.

-If you or someone you know struggles with ketamine tolerance increases and have questions about the ketamine tolerance-addiction cycle, please feel free to call our toll-free helpline at 800-601-3889 to speak with one of our addiction specialists.
+If you or someone you know struggles with ketamine tolerance increases and have questions about the ketamine tolerance-addiction cycle, please feel free to call our toll-free helpline at 800-601-3889 (Who Answers?) to speak with one of our addiction specialists.